Advanced

 Phase When

-The function inspects the error message, classifies it into a category, and produces a structured report.
+The function inspects the error message, classifies it into a stable category code, and produces a structured report.

 MotionGPUErrorReport shape